Smart Windows & Smart Glass

 View Dynamic Smart Glass Windows Cost

 As one of the most well-known manufacturers in the smart glass market, View makes luxury glass products with WiFi-connected tint controls.
 The settings can be managed through an app on an Android or iOS device.

-View is a luxury glass maker, so don’t count on getting their products for cost.
-They typically custom-design glass for a whole interior, which can run tens of thousands of dollars, depending on the amount of glass you need.
+View is a luxury smart glass maker, so don’t count on getting their products for cost.
+They typically custom-design smart glass for a whole interior, which can run tens of thousands of dollars, depending on the amount of smart glass windows you need.
 Expect to pay anywhere from $50 to $100 per square foot for smart glass windows, as compared to $10 to $15 per square foot for regular glass.

-Not everyone has the wallet to equip every window in their home with a brand-new technology.
+Not everyone has the wallet to equip every window in their home with a brand-new technology like smart glass.
 A more cost-effective solution is Sonte Film’s smart window film.
 This product, known as a digital shade, fits over existing wall surfaces to retrofit your windows with WiFi-enabled tint technology.

 Smart Tint Glass Film Costs